 I.1 The Indo-European Linguistic Situation.

-The Indo-European root *u̯en / *u̯en-H, generally listed among those also indicating ‘desire’, seems to have taken on two different values which can be traced in various Indo-European languages: ‘to desire’ and ‘win/conquer’.
-This semantic alternation is apparently reflected in the morphological alternation: on the basis of comparison of the historical evidence in the various Indo-European languages known to us, two forms are to be reconstructed at the proto-language level: according to the laryngeal theory, we may hypothesise for this verbal root a form with an undefined laryngeal element, thus indicated with –H. This element comes in a final position, preceded by a nasal sonant, and gives rise to the alternation *u̯en / *u̯en-H, as attested by the historical forms (ahd.) gi-winnan, wunsc(h) o (ai.) vantŕ̥, váni-tr̥- where in fact we find the resulting vowel of the laryngeal (H° > °), what once was called schwa indogermanium, which is represented in the Indo-Iranian branch by the vowel |i| - , which is why the Indian grammarians created the two terms seṭ (sa – iṭ, i.e. with –i-) and aniṭ (an – iṭ, without –i-) to indicate, in fact, the verbs that show this vowel in certain forms.
+The Indo-European root *u̯en/*u̯en-H seems to have taken on two different values which can be traced in various Indo-European languages.
+These values are to desire and to win/conquer.
+This semantic alternation is clearly reflected in the morphological alternation.
+On the basis of comparisons of the historical evidence in various known Indo-European languages, two forms can be reconstructed at the proto-language level.
+According to the laryngeal theory, we may hypothesise a form of this verbal root with an undefined laryngeal element, indicated by –H. This element comes in the final position, preceded by a nasal sonant, and gives rise to the alternation *u̯en/*u̯en-H. This is attested in the historical forms, gi-winnan, wunsc(h) (ahd.), and vantŕ̥, váni-tr̥- (ai.), where the resulting vowel of the laryngeal (H° > °), which was once called schwa indogermanium, is found.
+This morpheme is represented in the Indo-Iranian branch by the vowel |i|,which is why the Indian grammarians created the two terms seṭ (sa – iṭ, i.e. with –i-) and aniṭ (an – iṭ, without –i-) to indicate verbs that present with this vowel in certain forms.